Black Friday - ahh! Before you panic, read this article. Your ultimate guide begins in 3,2,1...

-Once you’ve TESTED, TESTED, TESTED, then you should OPTIMIZE - sorry for shouting, just wanted to hammer that in again.
+Once you’ve TESTED, TESTED, TESTED, then you should OPTIMIZE – if caps weren't enough to hammer that in, what is?

 Whatever you decide, bigger or better - horizontal or vertical upgrades - make sure you have enough processing capacity and your software is READY TO RUN TESTS.

 If you’re running a big eCommerce store (and to you I say, chapeau!), then optimize your own hosting infrastructure with the results from your experiments.

 Whatever shape or size you come in - we don’t discriminate at Crobox - make sure that your Server Operations Manager can monitor service overload or error messages in real-time over the weekend.